-- 9. The attached notice of geologic hazards must be recorded before the final of the building permit. - 10.
-Before the submittal of the application of the Building Permit the geotechnical engineering report must be updated to supply the additional information required within the 2007 CBC. - 11.
-The consultants must e-mail a PDF of their reports to pln953@co.santa-cruz.ca.us .
+- The attached notice of geologic hazards must be recorded before the final of the 9. building permit. - The architect, civil engineer, geotechnical engineer and engineering geologist must 10. all provide final letters that indicate that the home has been constructed in accordance with the recommendations of their respective reports and plans. - The consultants must e-mail a PDF of their reports to pln953@co.santa-cruz.ca.us .
+11.